What Is Communication Apprehension and How Do You Beat It?

 - A lump in the throat

 If you've experienced these types of symptoms when faced with a communication scenario of one sort or another, you should know that this is quite common.
-Even highly experienced performers and speakers will face communication apprehension in their careers and personal lives.
+Even highly experienced performers and speakers will face communication apprehension in their careers and personal lives, so you can recognize your own experience without feeling alone in it.

-When individuals have a high level of communication apprehension, there are three typical behaviors that occur.
+When individuals have a high level of communication anxiety, there are three typical behaviors that occur.

 The third behavior is communication disruption.
-This is when the individual tries to communicate, but their poor communicative strategies and excessive breaks in speech make it difficult to convey the intended meaning.
+This is when the individual attempts to communicate, but their poor communication strategies and excessive pauses in speech make it difficult to convey the intended meaning.

 How to Overcome Communication Apprehension

-Luckily, there are many strategies that can be used to overcome communication apprehension over time.
+Luckily, there are many strategies to overcome communication apprehension over time, so you can reduce its impact and communicate with less stress.

 1. Peer Practice

-One method that has been proven effective in beating communication apprehension is peer practice.
+One method proven effective in overcoming communication apprehension is peer practice.
 A study with high school students as the subjects found that overall levels of communication apprehension were reduced in a statistically significant way through peer practice.

-No matter what contexts, situations, or audiences you feel anxiety around (or, in the case of trait anxiety, all contexts, situations, and audiences,) you might try practicing and role-playing the types of experiences that typically make you nervous.
+No matter what contexts, situations, or audiences you feel anxiety around (or, in the case of trait anxiety, all contexts, situations, and audiences), you might try practicing and role-playing the types of experiences that typically make you nervous so you can feel more prepared when they come up.

-If you struggle with public speaking, you can slowly desensitize yourself with gradual exposure.
-You might choose, for example, to join a ToastMasters club or something similar where you can first watch other people speak in public and then eventually get to the point where you start preparing, practicing, and delivering speeches in front of a supportive audience.
+If you struggle with public speaking, you can gradually desensitize yourself through exposure.
+You might choose, for example, to join a Toastmasters club or something similar where you can first watch other people speak in public and then eventually get to the point where you start preparing, practicing, and delivering speeches in front of a supportive audience, which can make speaking feel less daunting.

 You also might find that a thorough communication style inventory can help you identify the situations triggering your anxiety and how to adopt a more flexible style.

-One of the reasons we can experience communication anxiety is because of engaging in relentless negative self-talk.
-You can work to start paying attention to the way you talk to yourself about yourself and shift your self-talk to become more positive.
+One of the reasons we can experience communication anxiety is that we engage in relentless negative self-talk.
+You can start paying attention to how you talk to yourself and shift your self-talk to be more positive, which can help lower your anxiety before and during communication.

 For example, if you're giving a presentation to higher-ups at your company, you might realize that you keep telling yourself something along the lines of "I'm not going to remember anything I want to say when I get up in front of the CEO."